kondrak/codespawn/README.md

 Codespawn is a basic C++ and Rust code generator.
 Desired API can be defined using either JSON or XML and the crate supports both reading from a file or a string.
 As of 0.1 release, it's possible to generate enums, structs, functions and variables with all applicable attributes and properties.

 Initially, this crate was created as a helper tool for [ProDBG](https://github.com/emoon/ProDBG).
+See [example XML](https://github.com/kondrak/codespawn/blob/master/examples/sample.xml) for instructions on how to construct the API definition.

 [Documentation](https://kondrak.github.io/codespawn/codespawn/index.html)